-The two domains in which steganography algorithms are typically used to conceal 49 information in cover images are the spatial (Siddiqui et al., 2020; Karawia, 2021; Fateh, 50 51 Rezvani, & Irani,2021) and frequency (Tsai & Yang, 2017; Vyas & Dudul, 2019; Emmanuel, Hungil, Maiga, & Santoso, 2021) domains.
-The state-of-the-art of 52 steganography is heavily centred on the frequency domain, where the hidden message is 53 concealed in the discrete cosine transform (DCT) domain of the cover image (Baziyad, 54 55 Baziyad, & Kamel, 2018; Khan et al., 2019; Rabie, Baziyad & Kamel, 2019).
+Dudul, 2019).
+The state-of-the-art of steganography is heavily centred on the frequency domain, where the hidden message is concealed in the discrete cosine transform (DCT) of the cover image (Baziyad, Baziyad, & Kamel, 2018; Khan et al., 2019; Rabie, Baziyad & Kamel, 2019).

-More recently, some researchers suggested algorithms to hide sensitive data by 56 using discrete cosine transform (DCT) for both the cover and the hidden images.
-Then, 57 the secret DCT information is concealed in high-frequency region of the DCT block of 58 the cover image.
-These work (Vakani, Kamel, Rabie, & Baziyad, 2020; Vakani, Abdallah, 59 Kamel, Rabie, & Baziyad, 2021; Heednacram & Keaomanee, 2023) utilized a 60 conventional rectangular pattern for selecting DCT coefficients.
-However, the impacts of 61 62 DCT arrangement patterns have not yet been the subject of any investigations.
-This 63 challenge motivates us to conduct research because new patterns have the potential to improve image recovery quality in steganography.
-Although Vakani et al. (2021) 64 65 achieved an improvement of up to 20.25 dB in the extracted secret image quality, the 66 secret image size is only a quarter of a cover image.
-Heednacram and Keaomanee (2023) managed to make the secret image the same size as the cover image, yet obtaining the 67 68 enhanced secret image quality of slightly over 30 dB.
+More recently, some researchers suggested algorithms to hide sensitive data by using discrete cosine transform (DCT) for both the cover and the hidden images.
+Then, the secret DCT information is concealed in highfrequency region of the DCT block of the cover image.
+These works (Heednacram & Keaomanee, 2023; Vakani, Abdallah, Kamel, Rabie, & Baziyad, 2021; Vakani, Kamel, Rabie, & Baziyad, 2020) utilized a conventional rectangular pattern for selecting DCT coefficients.
+However, the impacts of DCT arrangement patterns have not yet been the subject of any investigation.
+This challenge motivates us to conduct research because new patterns have the potential to improve image recovery quality in steganography.
+Although Vakani et al. (2021) achieved an improvement of up to 20.25 dB in the extracted secret image quality, the secret image size is only a quarter of a cover image.
+Heednacram and Keaomanee (2023) managed to make the secret image the same size as the cover image, yet obtaining the enhanced secret image quality of slightly over 30 dB.
 We believe that our suggested patterns hold the key to enhancing the quality of the secret image that is extracted.
-Our 69 main contributions in this paper are as follows: 70
+Our main contributions in this paper are as follows:

-71 • We created a new triangular DCT arrangement pattern by improving the 72 traditional rectangular layout design of DCT coefficients.
-73 • Using a full-size hidden image, which can be as big as the cover image, allows 74 for the achievement of an extremely high payload capacity.
-75 • Although in this paper the farm profile of the agricultural products is 76 concealed for online marketing activities, the basic concept of shielding 77 proprietary information can be easily applied to other types of applications.
-78 • The proposed algorithm reduced errors by 25.91%, enhancing the quality of 79 the hidden image being reconstructed.
-80 • The proposed algorithms are implemented in practice as a web application that 81 is freely accessible online.
-82 The paper is structured as follows: The introduction appears in Section 1.
-In 83 Section 2, the DCT technique is introduced, and a proposed algorithm with various DCT 84 coefficient arrangement patterns is discussed.
-The discussion and results of the 85 experiments are described in Section 3.
-The proposed method's conclusion is provided in 86 Section 4.
+- We created a new triangular DCT arrangement pattern by improving the traditional rectangular layout design of DCT coefficients. - Using a full-size hidden image, which can be as big as the cover image, allows for the achievement of an extremely high payload capacity. - Although in this paper the farm profile of the agricultural products is concealed for online marketing activities, the basic concept of shielding proprietary information can be easily applied to other types of applications. - The proposed algorithm reduced errors by 25.91%, enhancing the quality of the hidden image being reconstructed. - The proposed algorithms are implemented in practice as a web application that is freely accessible online.

+The paper is structured as follows: The introduction appears in Section 1.
+In Section 2, the DCT technique is introduced, and a proposed algorithm with various DCT coefficient arrangement patterns is discussed.
+The discussion and results of the experiments are described in Section 3.
+The conclusion is provided in Section 4.

-87 2.
-Materials and Methods
+2. Materials and Methods

-88 2.1 Input images
+2.1 Input images